ardok/react-playground/game-of-life/README.md

 Running test will also run linting.

 ### Wishlist
+* Clean up states on the container -- need more thoughts on this.
+Mentioning this mainly because it looks messy?
 * More tests
 * Able to set seed with `textarea`, by specifying the array instead of clicking the dots one by one like what I have currently.
 * Seed content has many edge cases that haven't been covered yet.
 For example:
   * Select a config -> change the board size, and the config dropdown stays at the same value.
+* Of course, more styling to make it look prettier